UWA Board of Trustees

 Victor Vernon retired in 2015 from the Business Council of Alabama as Vice President for Legislative Policy, where he specialized in tax, public education, workforce training and governmental fiscal policy issues on behalf of Alabama’s business community.
 Previously, as Senate Fiscal Officer, Vernon directed the preparations of state budgets and fiscal analyses of all legislation pending before the Alabama Senate.
 Mr. Vernon was the 1998 recipient of the Steven Gold Award, presented by the National Conference of State Legislatures for significant contributions to public finance and fiscal policy.
 Mr. Vernon was the 2015 recipient of the Alabama Department of Education’s, Alabama Math, Science and Technology Initiative’s Friend of AMSTI Award for his role in creating legislation for the Alabama Science in Motion program in 1994, which was later incorporated into AMSTI.
 Mr. Vernon holds a M.A. in Finance from the University of Alabama.

 Jody Wise grew up in Livingston and received her B. A. in English and Business from Livingston University in 1985.
 She was proud to become the first woman President of the Student Government Association.
 She attained her Law degree from the University of Alabama School of law in 1988.
 After prosecuting in the Tuscaloosa County District Attorney’s office for three years and the Baldwin County District Attorney’s office for 6 ½ years, she was appointed Circuit Clerk in 2004 and has been elected twice since.
-She is the first Vice-President of the Alabama Association of Circuit Clerks.
+She was the former first Vice-President of the Alabama Association of Circuit Clerks.
 She is a former member of the University of West Alabama Foundation Board and serves on the Finance Committee at First Baptist Church in Bay Minette.
-Jody has three sons, Bradley (20), Gary Patrick (18) and Watson (15).
+Jody has three sons, Bradley, Gary Patrick, and Watson.